 It was long before the era of self-service.
 These were the times when shop owners understood the benefits of excellent customer service and the customers expected a high-level experience.
 Some of them still linger, not knowing how (or not wanting to) work any other way.

-Some of the façades may no longer match the store inside (as is the case of the former perfume shop Au Bonheur des Dames that now houses a Nespresso boutique) but they are protected by local heritage laws.
+Some of the façades may no longer match the store inside (as is the case of the former perfume shop Au Bonheur des Dames that now houses a Nespresso boutique) but local heritage laws protect them.

 For a glimpse of beautiful old façades (and a little shopping on the side if something catches your eye), take a stroll on Rua do Carmo and Rua Garrett.